-711 FRENCH I PREREQUISITE: None
+711 FRENCH I GRADES: 9-12 PREREQUISITE: None 1 CREDIT

 Students in French will be able to speak, listen, read, and write about topics that are relevant to them.
-This will be done while discovering ways to interact with other, whose perspectives may be different from their own by exploring the lives of people throughout the French speaking world.
+This will be done while discovering ways to interact with others, whose perspectives may be different from their own by exploring the lives of people throughout the French speaking world.
 As students continue their study of French, they will expand their skills in speaking, listening, reading, writing and cultural awareness.
 Students will learn to talk about themselves-their identity, their likes and dislikes, what they do for fun, what they do at school and the people in their lives-their friends and family.

-712 FRENCH II

-PREREQUISITE: French I
+712 FRENCH II GRADES: 10-12 PREREQUISITE: French I 1 CREDIT